onestardao/WFGY/TensionUniverse/BlackHole/Q089_predictive_coding_implementation.md

 Tension_PC(m_true) <= epsilon_PC
 ```

-for some small threshold `epsilon_PC` that does not diverge as more precise or higher-resolution data are incorporated, provided the encoding remains in `E_PC`.
+for some small threshold `epsilon_PC` that does not diverge as more precise or higher-resolution data are incorporated, provided the encoding remains in `E_PC` and the finite libraries are unchanged.

 ### 4.3 Alternative architectures as persistent high tension